Last Updated on May 5, 2021 by Grey Idol

 Running a small business is no easy feat, but running a successful small business takes even more time and skill.

 Performing a cash flow analysis and looking at your expenses can be the difference between your business floating or sinking.
 Knowing the financial health of your company helps you identify what you’re doing right and what you need to improve.
+Do you have issues with your cash conversion cycle?
+Maybe your business operates on COD payment terms, and your unpaid invoices are holding you back.
+All of these, and more, are important questions to ask when considering your cash flow situation.

 Here’s a quick guide to help you conduct your own cash flow analysis, an important component of cash flow management.